cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-CMAKE.md

  Note that language files are only compiled automatically when building the `RELEASE` build type.
 For other build types, you need to add the `translations_compile` target to the `make` command, for example `make all translations_compile`.

- Special note for MinGW: due to a [libintl bug](https://savannah.gnu.org/bugs/index.php?58006), using English without a `.mo` file would cause significant slow down on MinGW targets.
- In such case you can compile a `.mo` file for English by adding `en` to `-DLANGUAGES`.
- If `-DLANGUAGES` is not specified, it also compiles a `.mo` file for English in addition to other languages.

  * DYNAMIC_LINKING=`<boolean>`